szaydel/integraty/docs/integraty/extprog.md

 #### Returns

-- `list` - List of tuples, where each tuple contains columns from each split line.
+- `list` - List of tuples, where each tuple contains fields from each split line.

 #### See also